Hack-with-Github/Awesome-Hacking/README.md

 [Embedded and IoT Security](https://github.com/fkie-cad/awesome-embedded-and-iot-security) | A curated list of awesome resources about embedded and IoT security
 [Exploit Development](https://github.com/FabioBaroni/awesome-exploit-development) 	| Resources for learning about Exploit Development
 [Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) 								| List of fuzzing resources for learning Fuzzing and initial phases of Exploit Development like root cause analysis
+[GuidedHacking](https://guidedhacking.com) 										| community of game hackers from all over the world with a step-by-step guide for beginners
 [Hacking](https://github.com/carpedm20/awesome-hacking) 						| List of awesome Hacking tutorials, tools and resources [Hacking Resources](https://github.com/vitalysim/Awesome-Hacking-Resources)          | Collection of hacking / penetration testing resources to make you better!
 [Honeypots](https://github.com/paralax/awesome-honeypots) 							| List of honeypot resources